Municue

 Contractsite_specificCITY COUNCIL

-The city is authorizing a contract with Terracon Consultants, Inc. to provide environmental asbestos monitoring and consulting services during the Fort Worth Convention Center's Phase II Arena Renovation Project, valued at up to $260,197.00.
-Third-party asbestos monitoring is critical to ensure worker and public safety during the renovation work.
+The city hired Terracon Consultants to provide environmental asbestos monitoring and consulting services for the Fort Worth Convention Center's Phase II Arena Renovation project, with costs not to exceed $260,197.
+Environmental asbestos assessment and monitoring is critical for protecting workers and the public during renovation of older buildings.
+The city council approved the contract on April 28, 2026.

 1 eventFirst seen Apr 28, 2026Last activity Apr 28, 2026Case ID: mc-26-0340